lightninglabs/chantools/README.md

   sweeptimelock       Sweep the force-closed state after the time lock has expired sweeptimelockmanual Sweep the force-closed state of a single channel manually if only a channel backup file is available sweepremoteclosed   Go through all the addresses that could have funds of channels that were force-closed by the remote party.
-A public block explorer is queried for each address and if any balance is found, all funds are swept to a given address triggerforceclose   Connect to a peer and send a custom message to trigger a force close of the specified channel vanitygen           Generate a seed with a custom lnd node identity public key that starts with the given prefix walletinfo          Shows info about an lnd wallet.db file and optionally extracts the BIP32 HD root key zombierecovery      Try rescuing funds stuck in channels with zombie nodes
+A public block explorer is queried for each address and if any balance is found, all funds are swept to a given address triggerforceclose   Connect to a peer and send request to trigger a force close of the specified channel vanitygen           Generate a seed with a custom lnd node identity public key that starts with the given prefix walletinfo          Shows info about an lnd wallet.db file and optionally extracts the BIP32 HD root key zombierecovery      Try rescuing funds stuck in channels with zombie nodes